jazzband/Watson/README.md

 Project apollo11 started seconds ago
 ```

-### log
+### report
-Display a summary of the time spent on each project.
+Display a report of the time spent on each project.

 If a project is given, the time spent on this project is printed.
 Else,
 print the total for each root project.